seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 **FLAVIUS**
 They answer, in a joint and corporate voice,
 That now they are at fall, want treasure, cannot
-Do what they would; are sorry—you are honorable,—
+Do what they would; are sorry--you are honorable,--
-But yet they could have wish'd—they know not—
+But yet they could have wish'd--they know not--
-Something hath been amiss—a noble nature
+Something hath been amiss--a noble nature
-May catch a wrench—would all were well—'tis pity;—
+May catch a wrench--would all were well--'tis pity;--
 And so, intending other serious matters,
 After distasteful looks and these hard fractions,
 With certain half-caps and cold-moving nods